A/R: Uber, Bolt drivers strike over stagnant fares

-Online drivers in Kumasi, the Ashanti regional capital, have declared a sit-down strike to protest against the ride-hailing apps' stagnant fares despite the persistent rise in fuel prices.
+Commercial drivers who offer drive-hailing services in Kumasi, the Ashanti regional capital, have declared a sit-down strike to protest against the ride-hailing apps' stagnant fares despite the persistent rise in fuel prices.

 The drivers of Uber, Bolt and other ride-hailing apps, said although the fares have not been increased, the Apps have increased the commission paid to them from 25 per cent to 30 per cent.